 |University website:||American Bachelor in English Language and Literature|

-Take this unique opportunity to study in Central Europe with the University of New York in Prague’s talented, international English language and literature instructors.
+Take this unique opportunity to study in Central Europe with the University of New York in Prague´s and the State University of New York, Empire State College’s talented American and international English language and literature instructors.
 The Czech Republic’s literary history spans languages, genres, and centuries, and includes such notables as Karel Čapek, Franz Kafka, Milan Kundera, and Bohumil Hrabal.
-Appropriately, the program includes a significant emphasis on comparative world literatures; literature in English from outside the major centers of literary production; and non-canonical literature.
+Appropriately, the program includes a significant emphasis on comparative world literature.

-The program’s interdisciplinary focus fosters the development of broadly educated individuals who are able to apply their knowledge and skills creatively and flexibly in a broad range of situations and prepares them for a wide range of careers, or for further study at postgraduate level.
-This four-year degree is awarded by State University of New York, Empire State College.
+The Bachelor in English Language and Literature program’s interdisciplinary focus fosters the development of broadly educated individuals who are able to apply their knowledge and skills creatively and flexibly in a broad range of situations and prepares them for a wide range of careers, or for further study at the postgraduate level.
+Concentrations in literature, communications, and cultural studies are preparation for the fields of education, law, public relations, and social media.
+This four-year degree is awarded by the State University of New York, Empire State College.